PiotrDabkowski/Js2Py/README.md

 It has few limitations which will be solved in the future:
 <ul>
 <li>Date and JSON objects are not implemented</li>
-<li>Automatic semicolon insertion is not fully implemented yet</li>
 <li>RegExp has few bugs</li>
 <li>Array prototype is not fully finished</li>
 <li>Bitwise operations are not implemented yet</li>